Toyota Corolla hatchback - Reliability & safety

 Toyota Corolla reliability

-Toyota performed equally well in our manufacturer survey, with only 9.6% of owners reporting a fault with their cars in the first year of ownership.
-Owners praised the fuel economy of their cars, and the smoothness of the engines, but were less impressed by their acceleration, which could be quicker, and clunky infotainment systems.
+Toyota performed equally well in our manufacturer survey, with a low 15% of owners reporting a fault with their cars in the first year of ownership.
+Owners praised the reliability and fuel economy of their cars, and the smoothness of the engines, but were less impressed by their acceleration, which could be quicker.